On Melancholy Hill

 "On Melancholy Hill" is the third single from British virtual band Gorillaz's third studio album, Plastic Beach.
 The single was released on 12 June 2010.
+"On Melancholy Hill" is certified Platinum in the UK.

 Background

 The song was originally written by Damon Albarn during the production of The Good, the Bad & the Queen's self titled album.
 Fellow Gorillaz member Murdoc Niccals stated the following about "On Melancholy Hill" in an interview: The Melancholy Hill – it's that feeling, that place, that you get in your soul sometimes, like someone's let your tyres down.
 It's nice to break up the album with something a little lighter.
 It's good to have something that's a genuine pop moment on every album.
 And this is one of those.

 Promotion

 Part of the promotion for the single included an internet scavenger hunt for various images of the band which, when completed, gave successful hunters an exclusive remix of the track by Josh Wink.
 The song has been performed in almost every Gorillaz concert since the Escape to Plastic Beach Tour.
 In 2019, the song was featured in the third episode of the video game Life Is Strange 2.
+In 2024, the song was featured in the Christmas adverts for British supermarket Tesco.